-When a social worker feels that the needs of a family can be supported through the CAF process, and that intervention from a social worker is no longer required, the procedure is clearly explained in the step-down guidance 2016.
+When a social worker decides that intervention from social care is no longer required and that the needs of a family can be supported through the Early Help process, the procedure is clearly explained in the guidance 2017.

-A CAF consent and step-down plan should be used and consent MUST be obtained before a case can step-down to CAF.
+An Early Help Assessment consent and step-down plan should be used and consent MUST be obtained before a case can step-down to Early Help.

 Herefordshire directory of early help services

-This is a list of local and nationwide services available in the directory of early help services.
+This is a list of local and nationwide services available to download in the directory of early help services.